Please don't list this on a work's page as a trope. Examples can go on the work's YMMV tab.

 Chapter 6, "Mire", is probably the most horrifying in the entire game.
 It starts with a recreation of an optional/bad ending moment in Chapter 5 of Blood Covered where Kizami is getting ready to cut Yuka open as she's tied up on a table and just gets worse from there.
 Even after you escape, Yuka falls into the basement and you are only able to wander around and realize there's no way out.
 The absolute worst happens when Sachiko shows up...pretending to be an innocent girl and wanders with you with the intent of wearing through Yuka's confidence by personally Darkening her spirit.
 Watching all this unfold and knowing there's no way to escape it is truly the stuff nightmares are made of as it gets more and more disturbing and gory and comes to a brutal conclusion.

-The final chapter of Book of Shadows sees Ayumi and Naomi attempting to fight fate by attempting another ritual, with this one involving resurrecting Mayu.
+The final chapter of Book of Shadows sees Ayumi and Naomi attempting to fight fate by attempting another ritual.
+This particular one involves resurrecting Mayu.
 The results aren't pretty: It works, but Mayu comes back wrong, shambling and moaning with her face blotched out... and when her paper doll ignites, those moans rise into strangled screams as sigils appear on her joints, then explode.
 While Ayumi and Naomi are still freaking out over that, the sigils appear on Ayumi's arms — her doll caught fire, and Naomi's attempts to put it out spread it to hers...

 The voice acting can get a little hard to listen to.
 The characters often sound so terrified that even if you can read the text, it's hard to hear what the character is saying.
 Furthermore, in this game, the voice actors used a dummy head mic.
 This means that if you're wearing headphones, the sounds and voice acting end up making it seem like you're really there.